paolobrasolin/mnogootex/README.md

 ## Usage

+In essence, Многоꙮтех
+1. takes the _source_ directory of a project,
+2. clones it into _target_ directories (one for each _job_),
+3. applies a different source code transformation to each one and then
+4. attempts to compile them.

+Its convenience lies in the fact that it
+* automates the setup process,
+* parallelizes compilation,
+* filters and colour codes the infamous waterfall logs and
+* allows you to easily navigate through targets/source folders.

 Многоꙮтех can be invoked from commandline in two ways: `mnogootex` and `mnogoo`.
 The latter is more powerful and requires an extra [installation](#installation) step.

-Commands listed can be passed to both unless otherwise stated.
+Commands listed below can be passed to both unless otherwise stated.

 ### Commands